ChartBoost/chartboost-mediation-android-adapter-reference/README.md

 8. Map your SDK's error codes with Chartboost Mediation's in a separate function and as relevant as possible.

+    > [!WARNING]
+    > This is sample code, don't use the code below for your own adapter.
+Please refer to the code in our actual adapters for real usage samples.

     ```kotlin
     /**
      * Example usage from the Chartboost Monetization Adapter.